MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ====================================================================== -->
 ## Visual hosting: For more granular control over layout

 When using _Visual hosting_, your host app receives spatial input (such as mouse or touch input) from the user, and forwards this input to the WebView2 control.

-In Visual hosting, WebView2 content is embedded at a given location in the application.
-This location must handle how content will scale and behave when the user interacts with the application.<!-- todo: What content is this referring to, the WebView2 content?
-What does it mean to scale when the user interacts with the application - such as a gesture? --> In addition to the window management described for Windowed hosting, Visual hosting requires the app to manage the composition-based rendering when it receives any user interactions.<!-- todo: What does it mean to "manage the ... rendering"?
-Which user interactions would cause this, or what are the scenarios? -->

-If your WebView2 app uses Visual hosting, inputs are routed to the app's `HWND` and must be configured to send the spatial input (such as mouse, touch, or pen) based on positions, _not_ based on what currently has focus, such as a keyboard.
+In addition to the window management described for Windowed hosting, Visual hosting places additional requirements on the app to manage the composition-based rendering and route input.

+Because the WebView2 is part of a visual tree, by default its contents will be rendered at different scales based on the scales of its ancestor visuals.
+For instance if a WebView2's ancestor visual is scaled 2x, then the WebView2 contents will also be rendered at 2x scale.
+But because the WebView2 is not scaling its own contents, they will be rendered blurrily.
+This can be resolved using the Rasterization Scale APIs.
+The app would disable default visual scaling on the WebView2 and then use the Rasterization Scale APIs to apply the intended visual scaling.
+This would result in the contents rendering clearly at the correct scale.

-If your WebView2 app uses Visual hosting, spatial inputs (such as mouse, touch, or pen) are sent to the app's `HWND`, not sent directly to the WebView2.
-The app should forward this spatial input to the WebView2 if the position of the input is over the WebView2, _not_ based on what currently has focus.
+If your WebView2 app uses Visual hosting, no spatial inputs (such as mouse, touch, or pen) are sent to the WebView2 without app management.
+Input is sent to the app's `HWND`, and the app is responsible for forwarding this spatial input to the WebView2 if the input's position is over the WebView2.
+The app is also responsible for any necessary transformations of input position into the WebView2's coordinate space.

 See also:
 * [Using the Visual layer in desktop apps](/windows/apps/desktop/modernize/visual-layer-in-desktop-apps) in Windows > App development docs.